As the world around us changes, we need to look beyond the here and now to make the most of the new world of work.

 The third area of Ibarra’s outsight plan involves ourselves.
 Outsight here means stretching ourselves beyond the boundaries of who we are today, experimenting with different roles and approaches and seeing ourselves as “works in progress”.
 We may not be able to see exactly where we’ll end up, but we will learn a lot about ourselves and the way we think about what we do.

 We all want work that gives us purpose and meaning, to make a difference, to thrive rather than merely survive at work.
 But, these days, that means going beyond more traditional career planning.
-To progress, we need to be able to look both ways, to learn and do things other than what’s in front of us, what our job descriptions might demand, to learn to embrace complexity and uncertainty.
+To progress, we need the ambidexterity to be able to look both ways, to stay curious and learn and do things other than what’s in front of us, what our job descriptions might demand, to learn to embrace complexity and uncertainty.
 With traditional work structures and hierarchies breaking down, the opportunities are there for us to influence and contribute in ways that would have been unimaginable to the generation of work-to-rulers.
 Let’s position ourselves to make the most of them.

 Register for insights and updates or implement one of our levy-funded leadership programmes by clicking on the buttons below.